alpixel/AlpixelCronBundle/README.md

 The interval spec ("PT1H" in the above example) is documented on the [DateInterval](http://php.net/dateinterval) documentation page, and can be modified.
 For your CronJob to be scanned and included in future runs, you must first run app/console cron:scan - it will be scheduled to run the next time you run app/console cron:run

 You can also configure the startTime to schedule the first run of the cronjob.

+## Limitations

+Be aware that your cron will be runned by the PHP CLI so your Symfony won't have any information about your website real URL (unless you specified it somewhere).
+So, for example, if you use the cron to send an email, you can't rely on the "url()" in a twig template since Symfony doesn't know what your domain is.